We aim for...

 A society where people don't need to be "normal"

-Where each person with different neurotype can live their own life happily
+Where each person, regardless of neurotype, can live their own life happily

 #Neurodiversity